trueos/pcbsd/src-qt5/docs/help.rst

 Mailing Lists
 =============

 Mailing lists are a handy way to discuss problems, solutions, and requested features as they create a searchable archive of discussions.
-The PC-BSD® Project offers the following mailing lists to cover a wide variety of discussion topics:
+The TrueOS® Project offers the following mailing lists to cover a wide variety of discussion topics:

-* `Announce <http://lists.pcbsd.org/mailman/listinfo/announce>`_: a read-only, low frequency list used by the PC-BSD® team to make announcements to the community.
+* `Announce <http://lists.pcbsd.org/mailman/listinfo/announce>`_: a read-only, low frequency list used by the TrueOS® team to make announcements to the community.

 * `Commits <http://lists.pcbsd.org/mailman/listinfo/commits>`_: lists commits as PC-BSD® code is added or modified by developers.